The Crispy Coop – Spiciest Dish in Columbus Series

 Not wings this time.
 Well, one wing, but also half a chicken.

 Exterior photo taken non-maliciously from Susan Post and Columbus Underground.
-We’ll slide you some sauce to make up for it.

 In one of the more bizarre intersections in Grandview sits The Crispy Coop, which opened earlier this year and is still open during our time of social distancing.
 Those of you familiar with Acre will feel some of the former restaurant’s ghosts as you head inside, but we have a feeling The Crispy Coop is a much better fit for the area.